 There are many things that make Edaville U.S.A. unique among theme parks.
-Chief among them is that it is the only park in North America to feature a permanent Thomas Land.
-It is also one of the few parks that is specifically targeted to young children, around 12 and under, and their families (which isn't surprising given its emphasis on kid favorite, Thomas the Tank Engine).
+Chief among them is that it was the first park in North America to feature a permanent Thomas Land.
+It is also one of the few parks that is specifically targeted to young children, around 12 and under, and their families (which isn’t surprising given its emphasis on kid favorite, Thomas the Tank Engine).
 It is one of a handful of parks in northern climes that remains open most of the year.
-And it is the world's only... park that is built on a working cranberry farm.
+And it is the world’s only park that is built on a working cranberry farm.

 Don’t come to Edaville expecting an experience on par with Disneyland or Universal Studios.
 Instead of whiz-bang attractions loaded with animated characters, immersive media, and special effects, the park mostly offers more basic "flat rides" that spin around.
 Many are kiddie rides geared to younger visitors.
 Most of the rides accommodate adults so that parents can ride with their kids.